Hunter-Farrar/Capstone_Hunter/README.md

 # Table of Contents
-- Motivation
+1. Motivation
-- Where the data was pulled from
+2. What I plan to do
-- What I plan to do
+3. Source

 # Motivation